razorpay/ifsc-api/README.md

 You can pull the image from `razorpay/ifsc:latest`

-Run it with `docker run -d -p 3000:3000 razorpay/ifsc:latest`
+Run it with `docker run --detach --publish 3000:3000 razorpay/ifsc:latest`

 This repo has the same tags as the parent IFSC repo.